realm/BarCodes-Demo/README.md

   2. Change directory to the `barcode-server` directory; this contains a preconfigured version of the Realm Object Server

-  3. Invoke the `yarn` (or `npm install`) to install all of the required packages
+  3. Invoke the `yarn` (or `npm install`) command to install all of the required packages

-  4. Once this process completes the server can be started with `npm run`  - this process will start the local Realm Object Server ).
+  4. Once this process completes the server can be started with `npm run`  - this process will start the local Realm Object Server).

 ### Building the Client